Asian option: Pricing of Asian options

+These results for the short maturity expansion do not apply directly to Asian options with discrete averaging, which require a separate treatment.

 European Asian call and put options with geometric averaging

 We are able to derive a closed-form solution for the geometric Asian option; when used in conjunction with control variates in Monte Carlo simulations, the formula is useful for deriving fair values for the arithmetic Asian option.